dart-lang/site-www/src/tools/pub/package-layout.md

 the page for your package.
 This is the perfect place to introduce people to your code.

-For guidance on how to write a great README, see [Writing package pages](/guides/libraries/writing-package-pages).
+For guidance on how to write a great README, check out [Writing package pages](/guides/libraries/writing-package-pages).

 ## CHANGELOG.md